-Maiden Pharmaceuticals: WHO links Africa deaths to India-made cough syrups
+Maiden Pharmaceuticals: WHO links Gambia deaths to India-made cough syrups

 It has also advised regulators to stop sale of the syrups.

-India's health ministry and drugs regulator are yet to comment on the allegations.
+India's health ministry and drugs regulator are yet to comment on the WHO's product alert, which it published on its website.

 The BBC has emailed Maiden Pharmaceuticals for comment.